each/draft-aname/draft-ietf-dnsop-aname.md

 # Security considerations

-When a primary master updates an ANAME's sibling address records to match its target address records, it is uses its own best information as to the correct answer.
-The updated records might be signed by the primary master, but that is not a guarantee of the actual correctness of the answer.
-This can have the effect of promoting an insecure response from the ANAME \<target\> to a signed response from the
+When a primary master updates an ANAME's sibling address records to match its target address records, it uses its own best information as to the correct answer.
+The primary master might sign the updated records, but that is not a guarantee of the actual correctness of the answer.
+This signing can have the effect of promoting an insecure response from the ANAME \<target\> to a signed response from the
 \<owner\>, which can then appear to clients to be more trustworthy than it should.
-To mitigate harm from this, DNSSEC validation SHOULD be used when resolving the ANAME \<target\>.
+DNSSEC validation SHOULD be used when resolving the ANAME \<target\> to mitigate this possible harm.
 Primary masters MAY refuse to substitute ANAME sibling address records unless the
 \<target\> node is both signed and validated.

 When a resolver substitutes an ANAME's sibling address records, it can find that the sibling address records are secure but the target address records are insecure.
 Going ahead with the substitution will downgrade a secure answer to an insecure one.
-But this is likely to be the counterpart of the situation described in the previous paragraph, so the resolver is downgrading an answer that the ANAME's primary master upgraded.
+However this is likely to be the counterpart of the situation described in the previous paragraph, so the resolver is downgrading an answer that the ANAME's primary master upgraded.
 A resolver will only downgrade an answer in this way